Imamate in Twelver doctrine: Best of men

 Each imam is the best of men (afdal al-nas) in his time, that is, most excellent among them in religious qualities, for otherwise, it is argued, God would have appointed someone else as the imam.
 Similarly, it is argued that imams must be foremost in observing the religious values that they preach.
 Imamate is ranked even higher than prophethood in Twelver Shi'ism, citing the Quranic story in verse 2:124, where Abraham is promoted to imamate when he is already a prophet.

-In particular, the twelve imams are thought to have been more excellent than all previous prophets, except Muhammad, for he inherited the total knowledge of all prophets, and the twelve imams in turn inherited Muhammad's superior knowledge.
-Yet the twelve imams are believed to have been equal in knowledge, although some of them, like Ali ibn Abi Talib, may have been superior to the rest in rank.
+In particular, there is total consensus that the twelve imams are the most superior amongst humans born on Earth following Muhammad's birth, with some saying that they even exceed some or even all prophets except Muhammad himself.
+This is often justified because Muhammad inherited the total knowledge of all prophets, and the twelve imams in turn inherited Muhammad's superior knowledge, although, historically there have been disagreements on the twelve imams ranking in contrast to the other prophets with a cohort even believing that the twelve imams do not exceed any prophet at all.

+Amongst the twelve imams themselves, some are believed to have been equal in knowledge, although some of them, like Ali ibn Abi Talib (and Hassan and Hussain to a lesser extent), may have been superior to the rest in rank.
 This also implied that every new piece of divine knowledge was presented first to the imam's predecessors and then to him.

-At a mystical level, Muhammad, Fatima, and the twelve imams, collectively known as the fourteen infallibles, are said to have been created from a nobler substance than the clay from which prophets were made.

-More generally, prophecy and imamate may be joined in a person.
-That is, some prophets, including the Islamic prophet Muhammad, were also imams in that they too possessed the esoteric knowledge of religion.
-Yet not every imam was a prophet for some imams did not transmit a divine scripture.
+Generally, prophecy and imamate may be joined in a person.
+That is, virtually all known (i.e. named) prophets in Islam, including Muhammad, were also imams in that they too possessed the esoteric knowledge of religion as well as brought new revelations.
+Yet not every imam was a prophet for some imams did not bring new divine revelation, but rather simply executed it such as Simon Peter, the successor of Jesus.